francyciny/AI_HW_Sudoku/README.md

 To install it run the following command in your terminal:
 > pip install python-sat

-More simply, to obtain all the dependencies and recreate the same environment I used run:
+More simply, to obtain all the dependencies and recreate the same environment I used, run:
 > pip install -r requirements.txt

 ## How to run?